Deltares/Koswat/docs/reference/koswat_surroundings.md

 To define said surroundings we make use of `.csv` files, each file for a specific type of surrounding that needs to be "enabled" in the `koswat_general.json` settings file.

 Surroundings can be defined for the inside or the outside of a dike.
-Moreover, we can also prevent reinforcements to be done at the waterside of the dike with the property `ToegestaanBuitenzijdeVersterking` generally in the `koswat_general.json` or for specific sections at their respective `*.json` files.
+Moreover, we can also prevent reinforcements to be done at the waterside of the dike with the property `ToegestaanBuitendijkseVersterking` generally in the `koswat_general.json` or for specific sections at their respective `*.json` files.
 Example given:
 `koswat_general.json`
 ```json
 {